The handlebody group is a virtual duality group: Introduction

 Doubling discs induces a natural map $f:\compD \to \Sph$ to the \emph{sphere complex} of $M$, which is equivariant under the map $\hmod(V) \to \out(F_g)$, and also surjective.
 In the same manner as above, one defines a sphere system to be \emph{simple} if it cuts the doubled handlebody into simply connected pieces.
 We denote the subcomplex of non-simple sphere systems by $\partial \CV \subset \Sph$, so that $f^{-1}(\partial \CV) = \compNS$.
 The complement $\Sph \setminus \partial \CV$ is precisely Outer space.
 Thus $\compNS$ is a close analogue of the simplicial boundary of Outer space.

-Theorem~\ref{thm:B} gives the homotopy type of $\compNS$ and \cref{thm:C} that its homology is the dualizing module of $\hmod(V)$.
-We do not know the homotopy type of $\partial \CV$, nor do we know its relationship with the dualizing module of $\out(F_g)$ (this is explored further in \cite{WW}).
+Theorem~\ref{thm:B} gives the homotopy type of $\compNS$ and \cref{thm:C} that its homology is the dualising module of $\hmod(V)$.
+We do not know the homotopy type of $\partial \CV$, nor do we know its relationship with the dualising module of $\out(F_g)$ (this is explored further in \cite{WW}).
 Br\"uck and Gupta \cite[Theorem 2]{bruck-gupta} have shown that $\partial \CV$ is homotopy equivalent to the realization of the poset of \emph{free factor systems} of rank $g$, and that it is at least $(g-2)$-connected.
 Vogtmann \cite{vogtmann} has shown that a reduced version $\partial \CV^r$ is homotopy equivalent to the \emph{boundary of Jewel space}.
 By \cite{bsv}, this reduced boundary $\partial \CV^r$ is also the boundary of the bordification of reduced Outer space used in Bestvina and Feighn's proof that $\out(F_g)$ is a virtual duality group.
+Beyond $\partial \CV$ and $\partial \CV^r$, a third analogue of the Tits building in this context is the free factor complex, which in general is known not to present the dualising module \cite{hmnp}.

 We remark that the distinction between reduced and unreduced Outer space is often blurred in the literature.
 When considering their simplicial boundary, it is important to distinguish between them: $\partial \CV \not\simeq \partial\CV^r $.